ZMcGroarty/Academic-Advising/pages/undergradaute.md

 - Countless Philadelphia law firms, both large and small

 [Learn More about Temple's Award-Winning Advisors](https://liberalarts.temple.edu/advising)

+## A Powerful Alumni Network
+Our network of alums who have graduated from law school, or who are in law school now, are ready and willing to mentor our current crop of CLA pre-laws.
+All you have to do is ask us to make the connection.

 ## Financial Aid and Scholarships
 At Temple, we believe that students from all walks of life should have access to an outstanding college education.
 If you need help paying for your education, you aren’t alone.
 Most students receive some form of financial aid to fund their education.
 About 60% of first-year Temple students receive need-based financial aid, and the average first-year financial aid package is about $15,000.
 Eligible students receive financial assistance from federal, sate, private and university sources.
 Explore your financial aid options and apply early to make your college education an affordable experience.